houstonhilton74/Bulk-Batch-Image-Editor-Background-Remover-Cropper-Recolorer-AI-Filename-Renamer-Organizer-/README.md

 -This program depends on a collection of local Shell Script, Python, Python Imaging libraries that need to be setup in your computing environment listed below.

--For metadata text file generation and AI image identification and renaming features to work properly, your system also needs to be configured to use the official Google Cloud and Vision API as well as a local unofficial Python Ebay API frontend and a fresh Production Environment O'Auth user token string generated from the Ebay Developer website THAT NEEDS TO COPIED OVER AND OVERWRITE ALL TEXT IN THE "ebayUserAccessToken.txt" FILE FOUND IN THE MAIN PROGRAM DIRECTORY EVERY FEW HOURS.
+-(DEPRECIATED) For metadata text file generation and AI image identification and renaming features to work properly, your system also needs to be configured to use the official (DEPRECIATED) Google Cloud and Vision API as well as a local unofficial Python Ebay API frontend and a fresh Production Environment O'Auth user token string generated from the Ebay Developer website THAT NEEDS TO COPIED OVER AND OVERWRITE ALL TEXT IN THE "ebayUserAccessToken.txt" FILE FOUND IN THE MAIN PROGRAM DIRECTORY EVERY FEW HOURS.
 TO BE CLEAR, THAT TOKEN EXPIRES AND IS UNUSABLE AFTER EVERY FEW HOURS FOR SECURITY PURPOSES.

 -While inconclusive, it is tentatively recommended to use the program on a commonly supported Debian-based Linux operating system.
 We tested ours on an x64 xUbuntu 23.10 "fresh" installation as of time of writing.
 The list below describes all of the libraries we had to install on our system to satisfy the program package dependencies as of time of writing.
 Please note that the exact list of package dependencies and specific installation methods may vary from system to system.